kapilvirenahuja/phoenix-os-cockpit/docs/LEARNING-PLAN.md

 ```

 ### Cost Optimization
-- Use Haiku for simple tasks ($0.25 per million tokens)
+- Use Haiku 3.5 for simple tasks (fastest, most cost-effective)
-- Use Sonnet for balanced tasks ($3 per million tokens)
+- Use Sonnet 3.5 for balanced tasks (best overall value)
-- Use Opus only for complex reasoning ($15 per million tokens)
+- Use Opus 3.5 only for complex reasoning (highest capability)
 - Implement caching for repeated queries
 - Batch similar operations